Lordjiggyx/Coding/Redux/README.md

-There are two tutroails in this folder that go through Redux and how it is used in React to manage state
+There are two tutorials in this folder that go through Redux and how it is used in React to manage state